ekibun/flutter_qjs/README.md

 # flutter_qjs

-A new flutter plugin project.
+A quickjs engine for flutter.

 ## Getting Started